 1. Does the course require a textbook?

 Yes.
 Both courses use the textbook, Aerospace the Journey, published by the Civil Air Patrol.
 Course 2 also uses The Private Pilot's Handbook of Aeronautical Knowledge, published by the FAA.
 Both books are provided in electronic format and are included with the purchase of each AeroScholars course.

 2. Can I receive credit for the course?

 Yes.
-You may be able to obtain high school science elective credit for either course, depending on the requirements and curriculum of your local high school.
+You may be able to obtain high school science elective credit for both courses, depending on the requirements and curriculum of your local high school.
 You may also apply for University Credit through Adams State University.
 Optional application for University Credit will be sent to all students during the semester.

 3. How old do I need to be to fly an airplane?

 There is no specific age requirement to fly an airplane, but you must be 16 to fly solo in an airplane or 17 to obtain your FAA Private Pilot Certificate.
 The objective of this course is not to solo or to obtain pilot certification.
 It is to form a foundation of aviation knowledge that will be useful in your math and science studies or help you on your way to becoming a pilot.